SWC-OSG-Workshop/general/novice/DHTC/03-HTCondor-Submitting.md

 $ cd ~/tutorial-quickstart #relevant script and input files are inside this directory
 ~~~

-There are two script files we need to pay attention.
-One is the job execution file written in
-the unix shell and the other is the job submission file written in HTCondor script.
+We will look at two files in detail: "short.sh" and "tutorial01"

 ##Job execution script##
-Inside the tutorial directory that you created or installed previously, let's create a test script to execute as your job:
+Inside the tutorial directory that you created or installed previously, create a test script to execute as your job:

 ~~~
 $ nano short.sh